aliciahan1102/Pair_Trading/README.md

 ### Portfolio performance : Cumulative Log-returns

 ![Cumulative Log-returns](./img/log-returns.png)

 Clustering-driven pair trading strategies show stable growth of cumulative log-returns without any large loss(drops) due to the market crashes

-Benchmakrs (KOSPI, Equally Weighted Portfolio) show lower return performance with many sudden drops

 ### Portfolio performance : Risk Measures

 ![Risk Measures](./img/risk_measures.png)

 Clustering-driven pair trading PF is superior in all risk measures compared with benchmarks

 ## Conclusion
 > Usefulness of CLUSTERING-DRIVEN Pair Trading

-*Since pair trading is market-neutral trading strategy, it does not fall significantly even in the crisis and shows a different return movement from the market
+* Since pair trading is market-neutral trading strategy, it does not fall significantly even in the crisis and shows a different return movement from the market
-*Superior performance not only in terms of risk management indicators but also in terms of returns
+*S uperior performance not only in terms of risk management indicators but also in terms of returns

 ## Future Research Direction
 * Consisting portfolio with other financial assets such as ETF, commodity, etc., or more